data-tamer2410/data-tamer2410/README.md

 #### **Summary**

 Experienced and results-driven Data Scientist with comprehensive expertise in all stages of data work: from collection and cleansing to analysis and integration.
-Skilled in web scraping, database management, API integration, natural language processing (NLP), and machine learning model development.
-Proven experience in creating interactive dashboards and deploying models into production environments.
+Skilled in web scraping, database management, API integration, natural language processing (NLP), machine learning model development, and optimization.
+Proven experience in creating interactive dashboards, fine-tuning models for enhanced performance, and deploying them into production environments.
 Strong analytical skills, adaptability, and a passion for solving complex problems enable the delivery of effective and scalable solutions.

 ---